itsjohncs/johncs.com/posts/spellchecker.rst

 Thus I arrived at the binary search implementation in the `bisect module <https://docs.python.org/2/library/bisect.html>`_ of Python's standard library.

 The idea is simple.
-Store a hash of each word in a sorted array (creating hases with the ``hash()`` built-in which is super fast), and then do binary search on that array.
+Store a hash of each word in a sorted array (creating hashes with the quick ``hash()`` built-in), and then do binary search on that array.

-This ends up being fast enough and consumes less then 2 MB to store the sorted array.
+This ends up being fast enough for all queries and consumes less then 2 MB to store the sorted array.
 Best of all, it works.

 .. image:: /images/khan-academy-correction.png
 	:alt: Screenshot of the spell checker working on Khan Academy